Boreal Bay Lodge

 Norlund Chapel – is one of the smallest churches in the world and is located right in Emo.

-The Rainy River District Women’s Institute Museum – offers an interesting insight of the early settlers and pioneers in this area.
+The Rainy River District Women’s Institute Museum – offers an interesting insight into the early settlers and pioneers in this area.

 Sioux Narrows, Ontario